haripriyaM-ai/Module12/Stack using Linked List-Check and Display Whether the Stack is Full or Not.md

-# # 📚 Stack using Linked List: Check and Display Whether the Stack is Full or Not
+# EXP 58 - Stack using Linked List: Check and Display Whether the Stack is Full or Not

 This Python program demonstrates how to check if a stack (using `LifoQueue` from the `queue` module) is full or not.
 It uses the `full()` method to determine the stack's status and then displays the appropriate message.

+---

-## 🎯 Aim
+##  Aim

 To write a Python program that:
 - Creates a stack with a fixed size.